-8.6 System Energy
+9.6 System Energy

 Calculates the energy contributions from all terms in the Hamiltonian and outputs to a file as a function of steps.
 If filename ends with .csv, a comma separated value file will be saved, otherwise a simple space separated file with a single hash commented header line.
+To enable GZip compression, suffix the filename with .gz.
 All units in \$k_BT\$.

-8.7 Perturbations
+9.7 Perturbations

-8.7.1 Virtual Volume Move
+9.7.1 Virtual Volume Move